 Set between 1813 and 1827, the Bridgerton Series is a collection of historical fiction novels, each featuring one of the eight children of the late Viscount Bridgerton, who are alphabetically named.
 Quinn says “they bicker, they joke, but they love each other fiercely.”

-Premiering on Netflix in 2020, the 8-episode period series adapted from Quinn’s work takes place against the backdrop of the lavish, sexy and competitive world of Regency London high society.
-(The period drama is not yet titled, but we are calling it “Lady Whistledown,” though we think “The Bridgertons” would work nicely too.)
+Premiering on Netflix December 25, 2020, “Bridgerton,” the 8-episode period series adapted from Quinn’s work takes place against the backdrop of the lavish, sexy and competitive world of Regency London high society.

 From the glittering ballrooms of Mayfair to the aristocratic palaces of Park Lane and beyond, the series unveils a seductive, sumptuous world replete with intricate rules and dramatic power struggles, where no one is truly ever on steady ground.